 Senator Nozzolio was born and raised in Seneca Falls, the son of Anna and Albert F. Nozzolio.
 Senator Nozzolio and his wife, Rosemary, live in Seneca County.

 Educated in local schools, he earned a Bachelor's degree in Labor Relations and a Master's degree in Public Administration and Agricultural Economics from Cornell University.
 Senator Nozzolio also earned a Juris Doctor degree from the Syracuse University College of Law.

-Senator Nozzolio is currently Chairman of the New York State Senate Codes Committee, as well as Vice Chairman of the Senate Republican Conference.
+Senator Nozzolio is currently Chairman of the New York State Senate Codes Committee, as well as Majority Whip of the Senate.
 The Codes Committee is one of the most important and active committees in the State Senate and considers issues and legislation relating to New York’s criminal and civil justice system.
 He is also a member of both the Senate Finance Committee and the Senate Rules Committee, which have jurisdiction over the State budget and all legislation before the State Senate.
 He is also the senior Senator representing the Monroe County delegation in the New York State Senate.

 Prior to his election to the New York State Senate, Senator Nozzolio served for 10 years in the New York State Assembly representing Cayuga, Seneca and Wayne Counties.
 During his tenure in the Assembly, he was chosen to serve as Deputy Minority Leader.
 At the time, he was the youngest State legislator ever elected from his region.
 Senator Nozzolio also served as a JAG officer in the U.S. Naval Reserve and is currently a Commander in the New York Naval Militia.